HOW TO FIND A JOB IN ICELAND

 Employment in Iceland for foreigners

-The main problem that foreigners face during labor migration to Iceland is the shortage of jobs and competition with locals and Europeans.
-Only if there are no necessary specialists among these two categories of citizens a job seeker from outside of the EU can get the necessary work permit.
+The main problem faced by foreigners in labor migration to Iceland is the shortage of vacancies and competition with locals and Europeans.
+Only in the absence of the necessary specialists among these two categories of citizens, the applicant from abroad can obtain the necessary work permit.

 2. Employment contract.